-Figure 14 The spawning stock biomass (SSB) of the North-East Atlantic mackerel stock from 1980 to 2019 and the projected SSB in 2020, and the fishing mortality rate (F) from 1980 to 2018 and the projected F in 2019.
+Figure 14 The spawning stock biomass (SSB) of the North-East Atlantic mackerel stock from 1980 to 2019 and the projected SSB in 2020, and the fishing mortality rate (F) from 1980 to 2019 and the projected F in 2020.
 (ICES Data; see p.
 2.)

 The spawning stock biomass (SSB) of the North-East Atlantic mackerel stock declined during the 1980s and early 1990s, but increased rapidly after the mid- 2000s.
-Although there has been a decrease in the last few years the mackerel SSB remains relatively high.
+Although there has been a decrease in the last few years the mackerel SSB remains similar to that in the 1980s.

-The fishing mortality rate (F) for the North-East Atlantic mackerel stock generally increased prior to about 2003, but generally declined since then.
+The fishing mortality rate (F) for the North-East Atlantic mackerel stock generally increased prior to about 2003, but generally declined since then although it was projected to rise sharply in 2020.